R-montekaka/recurrent-software-dev-hw-ts-kaka/README.md

   ready.
 - Submit your solution source code files to us by emailing them to us.
 You can choose one of the following ways:
-  - Email a link to a github repo
+  - Email a link to a private github repo
   - Email a zip file containing the files
   - Email a link to a zip file hosted on a cloud service (dropbox, etc…)
 - We prioritize readable code that meets the requirements.
 - We expect to see some automated tests for important functionality.
 - Most importantly, we expect you to include a SUMMARY.md.
 This should contain:
   - Information about assumptions and decisions you made along the way!
-We’d love to hear your thought-process and tradeoffs you made.
+We’d love to hear your thought-process and any tradeoffs you made.
   - A discussion of what would you would think about improving if you spent more time on it (and why).
-  - The ticket write-up from Task 2.
+  - The ticket write-up from Task 3.